-Students are expected to be in their classes and clubs on school days.
+Students are expected to be in their classes on school days.
 Within ten minutes of the start of class, teachers will mark, in Edsby, each student as present or absent.
 Absent students should use Edsby and/or Zoom (during remote learning) to stay current in their courses and to connect with teachers.
+For asynchronous learning, attendance will be tracked via assignments in Edsby.
+For the final report, missed asynchronous assignments will be tabulated and added to the student's absence record.